-2.3.
+3.3.
 Accurate Sampling Error Analysis

-An accurate analysis of sampling error is complex and has been studied in Brandon Lloyd's article and thesis [Llo07, LGQ 08].
+An accurate analysis of sampling error is complex and is studied in Brandon Lloyd's article and thesis [Llo07, LGQ08].
 Here we just give the result.
 For a general configuration, the aliasing error m is